RIP Josh Gifford

 As well as Aldanitti, Gifford trained a string of high-profile horses - notably Deep Sensation and Bradbury Star - during a career which forged over 1,500 winners.

 Despite his association with sending out winners at Cheltenham - he won seven in all at the Festival - it took him 17 years before he landed one in the winners' enclosure when Golden Minstrel won 1988.
 He retired from racing in the 2002/03 season.
+Paying his tribute, champion jockey Tony McCoy tweeted: "Very sad to hear that Josh Gifford trainer & former champion jockey passed away this morning a great man my thoughts are with his family RIP."

 Top Irish jockey Barry Geraghty also paid his respects, saying: "Very sad to hear that Josh Gifford passed away overnight a great Trainer and former Jockey, thoughts are with his Family RIP."